Bjernson/aws-java-spring-dev-workshop/README.md

 mvn -f
 ```
 	6. run Application.java and check the result of UnitTest.
-	7. if you get a compilation errors in your project, please check the Java compiler version and change compiler version in your applicaiton
+	7. if you get a compilation errors in your project, please check the Java compiler version and JRE, change compiler version and JRE in your application (1.8)

 ##### 6. commit source codes into CodeCommit
 	1. commit source codes in "workshop-java" project into CodeCommit.